GSEA-MSigDB/gsea-desktop/scripts/readme.txt

 Prerequisites:

-Java 17 (http://openjdk.java.net).
-This is bundled with our distributions.
+Java 17 or 21 (http://openjdk.java.net).
+Java 21 is bundled with our distributions.
-Not compatible with earlier versions of Java and untested with newer versions of Java.
+It is likely to also work on Java 22 and above, though this is untested.
+It is not compatible with earlier Java versions.

 Instructions: